FPSRussia

 Kyle Lamar Myers (born May 9, 1986) is an American podcaster and former YouTuber known under the stage name FPSRussia and FPSKyle.
 His YouTube channel features Myers portraying the fictional role of Dimitri Potapov, a heavily accented "professional Russian" from Moscow.
 His videos center around the usage of large amounts of firearms and explosives.

-The FPSRussia channel launched in April 2010 and found success early, reaching one million subscribers in June 2011.
-Myers ceased producing new videos in 2016 following the unsolved death of one of his associates and a Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) felony charge.
+Myers launched the FPSRussia channel in April 2010 and found success with the channel, as it surpassed one million subscribers in June 2011.
+In January 2013, the channel went on hiatus after a member of its production team was found shot dead, prompting an investigation by the Georgia Bureau of Investigation (GBI).
+Myers' residence was the subject of further GBI and Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) investigations later in 2013, and again in 2017.

-As of August 2022, his channel has still garnered over 6.9 million subscribers and 950 million views.
-Since the FPSRussia channel has gone inactive, Myers continues to maintain an online presence as the co-host of Painkiller Already (PKA), a podcast he co-founded in 2010.
+Myers ceased producing new FPSRussia videos in 2016, though he continues to maintain an online presence as the co-host of Painkiller Already (PKA), a podcast he co-founded in 2010.
+As of April 2025, the FPSRussia channel has retained 6.9 million subscribers and amassed over 970 million views.

-Channel history
+YouTube channel history

-Background and early success
+Background and video format

 Before Myers started FPSRussia, he ran a YouTube channel called "klm5986".
 Centered around Call of Duty gameplay commentary, this channel often featured videos with other YouTube personalities, such as xSocrates.
 He later wanted to show how guns worked in real life and to compare them to how they are portrayed in video games, films, and television shows.

 He got the idea for a Russian accent while working at a car dealership.
 One of his co-workers was Russian and he took an interest in impersonating his accent.
 His uncle was also a prankster and used to use the accent while talking to Kyle when he was five years old.
 He used the accent to create the character Dimitri and what followed was him filming himself shooting guns on his family farm in Georgia.
+He launched the FPSRussia channel in April 2010.
+Also in 2010, Myers co-founded the podcast Painkiller Already with fellow YouTubers WoodysGamertag and WingsOfRedemption; as of 2025, the show is hosted by Myers, WoodysGamertag, and MurkaDurkah.

-Each video on the channel generally has Myers (as Dimitri) explaining the characteristics of the weapons he will use in that video (occasionally telling the history behind it and sometimes explanations of its purpose), before he demonstrates their abilities on random targets such as fruit, drink bottles, zombie mannequins, and even photos of Justin Bieber in his earlier videos.
-Myers has used largely varying pieces of equipment along with weapons that have been featured in his videos, such as a gold plated AK-47, an armored troop carrier, a .50 BMG rifle, Bofors 40 mm automatic anti-aircraft cannon and most famously an AA-12.
+Each FPSRussia video generally has Myers (as Dimitri) explaining the characteristics of the weapons he will use in that video (occasionally telling the history behind it and sometimes explanations of its purpose), before he demonstrates their abilities on random targets such as fruit, drink bottles, zombie mannequins, and even photos of Justin Bieber in his earlier videos.
+Myers has used largely varying pieces of equipment along with weapons that have been featured in his videos, such as a gold plated AK-47, an armored troop carrier, a .50 BMG rifle, a Bofors 40 mm automatic anti-aircraft cannon, and dual AA-12 shotguns.

+Collaborative works, appearances in other media, and related ventures

-The channel reached the one-million-subscriber mark in June 2011.
+The channel reached one-million-subscribers in June 2011.
 Following the channel's early success, Myers launched a second channel, MoreFPSRussia, in September 2011.